Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Experimental Evaluation and Performance Discussion

 \subsection{Experiment Setup}

-\textbf{\emph{Experiment Testbed:}} The direct deployment of thousands of physical machines over a large blockchain network topology are complicated and expensive, if not impossible.
-To run our experiments, we built a multi-node network environment based on docker container technology in the Linux server and physically connected 4 servers over a software-defined network.
+\textbf{\emph{Experiment Testbed:}} The direct deployment of thousands of physical machines over a large blockchain network topology is complicated and expensive, if not impossible.
+To run our experiments, we built a multi-node network environment based on docker container technology \cite{docker} in the Linux server and physically connected 4 servers over a software-defined network.
+Each server deploys multiple docker containers and allocates its hard resources (e.g., CPU, RAM, and SSD) to them.
+Each docker container is labeled as a physical machine located somewhere in the world, and the propagation latency between two containers is configured by the geographical label.
 With this software-configurable semi-physical testbed, we can simulate large-scale distributed networks.
 We fully implemented the blockchain peers for the above four block-propagation protocols based on the Ethereum software version v1.8 \cite{GoEthereum}.
 The blockchain peer software was loaded and run in each docker container.
 Performance data are recorded in a log file and analyzed with shell/python programs.

-\textbf{\emph{Network Parameters and Topology:}} The most important issue for the experimental testbed is the network environment and topology.
-We implemented a network controller which can configure and control the network parameters between any two nodes in the testbed.
-Following the worldwide nodes' geographical distribution as in \cite{ethernodes}, we classify the experimental nodes into four groups to simulate the nodes in four dominant continents: Asia, Oceania, North America and Europe.
-Based on the link propagation latency measured with ping, we set the distributions of the link latency as follows.
-The latency of links inside a group is uniformly distributed over [10ms, 40ms] with a mean of 25ms; the latency of links between Asia and Oceania/links between Oceania and North America/links between North America and Europe is uniformly distributed over [40ms, 60ms] with a mean of 50ms; the latency of links between Asia and North America/links between Oceania and Europe is uniformly distributed over [60ms, 90ms] with a mean of 75ms; the latency of links between Asia and Europe is uniformly distributed over [90ms, 110ms] with a mean of 100ms.
-The mean delays of links cross groups are shown in Fig. \ref{Node}.

-The overlay P2P network of the blockchain is generated based on the Ethereum node discovery algorithm, in the same way as Ethereum.
+\textbf{\emph{Network Parameters and Topology:}} The critical aspect of our experimental testbed is the network environment and topology.
+We developed a network controller capable of configuring and managing network parameters between any two nodes in the testbed.
+Following the worldwide nodes' geographical distribution as in \cite{ethernodes}, we categorized experimental nodes into four groups representing dominant continents to simulate global node distribution: Asia, Oceania, North America, and Europe.
+Utilizing ping-measured link propagation latency, we established link latency distributions.
+Intra-group links exhibit a uniform distribution over [10ms, 40ms] with a mean of 25ms.
+Inter-group links follow varying uniform distributions: [40ms, 60ms] with a mean of 50ms, [60ms, 90ms] with a mean of 75ms, and [90ms, 110ms] with a mean of 100ms.
+The detailed mean delays of inter-group links are illustrated in Fig. \ref{Node}.
+Additionally, the blockchain's overlay P2P network is generated using the Ethereum node discovery algorithm, mirroring Ethereum's approach.